isomorphic-software/smartclient-docs/classes/MultiGroupPanel.md

 **Flags**: IR

 ---
+## Attr: MultiGroupPanel.maxLevels

+### Description
+The maximum number of levels of grouping that can be applied.
+Since each group-property or field-name can be used only once in a given multi-group operation, if no maxLevels value or a value larger than the total number of available properties is specified, it will default to the total number of available properties.

+**Flags**: IR

+---
 ## Attr: MultiGroupPanel.deleteLevelButton

 ### Description
 Automatically generated [IButton](../reference.md#class-ibutton) providing a mechanism for deleting levels from the group configuration.

 This component is an [AutoChild](../reference.md#type-autochild) and as such may be customized via `multiGroupPanel.deleteLevelButtonProperties` and `multiGroupPanel.deleteLevelButtonDefaults`.

+**Flags**: RA

+---
+## Attr: MultiGroupPanel.addLevelButton

+### Description
+Automatically generated [IButton](../reference.md#class-ibutton) providing a mechanism for adding new levels to the group configuration.

+This component is an [AutoChild](../reference.md#type-autochild) and as such may be customized via `multiGroupPanel.addLevelButtonProperties` and `multiGroupPanel.addLevelButtonDefaults`.

 **Flags**: RA